ome/omero-figure/_posts/2014-06-12-dev-setting-up-nginx-on-mac-osx.markdown

 	             fastcgi_param REQUEST_METHOD $request_method;

+Copy the config to a new 'others' directory in your nginx location:

+	$ cd /usr/local/etc/nginx
+	$ mkdir others
+	$ cp path/to/bin/omero/omero_nginx.conf others/

+Then edit the nginx config at /usr/local/etc/nginx/nginx.conf to remove the whole 'server' section:

+	server { }

+And add the following line, right at the bottom of the http section, to include the omero_nginx.conf:

+    include /usr/local/etc/nginx/others/*.conf;

-Then you can start nginx, working out of /omero/ and off of Django workers which use dist/lib/python/ on http://localhost:8080/omero/
+Then you can start nginx, working off of Django workers which use dist/lib/python/ on http://localhost:8080/omero/

+	$ nginx

+	# if you need to stop and restart
+	$ nginx -s stop && nginx

+Following this, I was able to fix all the issues with OMERO.figure under /omero/figure and all thse fixes will be in the imminent 1.0.0-beta2 release.

+UPDATE: When I first wrote this post, all that I needed to do was run nginx from the bin/omero directory itself, passing it the config file there:

 	nginx -c `pwd`/omero_nginx.conf

-This worked first time for me, which doesn't often happen with sysadmin stuff!
-Following this, I was able to fix all the issues with OMERO.figure under /omero/figure and all thse fixes will be in the imminent 1.0.0-beta2 release.
+But now I'm trying it on a new machine some time later, this fails and I need to move it within the nginx directory as described above.